LilyTronics/lily_data_logger_software/readme.md

 The name is obviously the name of the instrument, this usually is the manufacturer type number.

-The interface section defines the interface type and the default values.
+The interface section defines the interface type and the settings.
+Settings that are not specified are set to their default values (like number of stop bits, parity mode, etc.).
-These values can be overridden in the application.
+The settings can be overridden in the application.

-The channels sections described the channels.
+The channels sections describe the channels.

-The first channel is for reading out the voltage (get voltage).
+The first channel is for reading the output voltage (get voltage).
 The type is input and the command and expected response are defined.
 The keyword `{float}` indicates we expect a floating point value there.
 The application will try to match the actual response with this definition and returns the extracted value as a floating point.